Best Online Writing Jobs for College Students

 Payment: As already mentioned, the author’s payment depends on his or her rating:

-For Direct Orders the minimum is 1.63 cents/w for any rating
+For Direct Orders the minimum is 2 cents per word for any rating

-For Team Orders the minimum is 1.43 cents/w for any rating
+For Team Orders the minimum is 1.755 cents per word for any rating

 It’s important to know that on textbroker.com.uk the payments are calculated in euros and that there aren’t any additional charges by the website, meaning that the writers take 100% of what they earn.

-Headquarters – Mainz, Germany for Textbroker Europe; Las Vegas, Nevada for Textbroker USA
+Headquarters – Mainz, Germany for Textbroker Europe; Las Vegas, Nevada (US) for Textbroker USA

 Fiverr is a place where sellers (freelancers) create “gigs” explaining what they will do for $5 and then wait for customers to come to them rather than the other way around, as is the case on most other platforms.
 The minimum cost of a gig is $5, but can go up to hundreds or thousands of dollars with “gig extras”.
 It’s a place where people of all ages can choose to do whatever they want from silly pranks and doing other people’s homework to writing, web design and virtually anything else imaginable.